SutheeDev/react-poveda/README.md

 ### Article <a name='article'></a>

 - Provides page-related information about Bali, including images.
-- The title, information, button text, background, and text color can be easily altered.
 - Created to promote effortless customization of textual content, images, and colors.
 - Allows an alternative layout setup on a big screen to automatically position the image on the left or right row.